joelabc/joelabc/content/_index.md

 This is one video I made quite some time ago, but felt apt to share without any context.

 If you would like to stick around and explore feel free to do so.
-I update this site every week.